Judging books by their covers isn’t an uncommon thing.

 Her necklace charm, the only item that should give us a clue about the girl in the picture, has been completely obscured by the text box.
 The viewer wants to see more, to learn more.

 This cover is the inverse concept of the above “Crop”.
 Rather than questioning what might be outside the frame, it encourages us to study the details of what we’ve been given.
-These details provide clues about the person, in this case, who’s life we might learn about in the book.
+These details provide clues about the person, in this case, whose life we might learn about in the book.
 Perhaps it’s a tell-tale habit of the protagonist, perhaps it’s a frustrating moment in their life.
 The imagery is unrefined and very human, which has a knack at drawing us in.

 06. White Like Me